KronoZed/crypto-signal/README.md

 2. Enter to cripto-signal folder `cd Crypto-Signal`

-3. Switch to develop branch `git checkout newsiiv`
+3. Switch to develop branch `git checkout axcrypto`

 4. Create a config.yml file and put it into "app" folder.